IEEE-AlAzhar/Official-Website/style-guide.md

 # Our Style Guide

 Make sure to read these guidelines to be in sync with us in our process and to make a great experience.
+We're using [css variables](https://www.w3schools.com/css/css3_variables.asp).

 ## Table of contents